 Despite the growing popularity of frictionless payment experiences like Apple Pay and Google Wallet, merchants have been slow to make these payment options available to consumers.

 This slow rollout has made it so frictionless payment methods are not yet available everywhere, which temporarily limits its convenience.
 This is due to…

 To begin accepting in-person frictionless payments using NFC technology, an initial investment is needed to install the relevant hardware and educate employees on its use and security features.

 But don’t get scared away by Starbucks' $25 million investment in 2011 to kickstart the use of NFC in its chain.

 Last but not least is peoples’ resistance to change.

 Less than five years ago, almost 75% of people preferred to use cash for point-of-sale transactions.
-But, with the explosion of the frictionless payment experience, usage of e-wallets and similar frictionless payments is forecasted by industry experts to make up the highest share of online payments within a year.
-Peoples’ mindsets are rapidly becoming more favorable towards these “new” and alternative payment methods.
+But with the explosion of the frictionless payment experience, usage of e-wallets and similar frictionless payments is forecasted by industry experts to make up the highest share of online payments within a year.
+People’s mindsets are rapidly becoming more favorable toward these “new” and alternative payment methods.